tess-st/shinyBMR/README.md

   nested.agg = mean, partial.dep.learn = NULL)
 ```

-As the before listed function may already implements the first two input selection options let the user spezify what should be plotted on the x- and the y-axis for visualizing the hyperparameter validation path.
+As the before listed function may already implements the first two input selection options let the user specify what should be plotted on the x- and the y-axis for visualizing the hyperparameter validation path.
 The third selection tab is optional for plotting an extra axis for a particular geom.
 This could be for the fill on a heatmap or color aesthetic for a line.

 In case there are still some question left concerning the structure of the BMR object one can make use of the sub-tab *Cross Tables*.
 As this should be self explanatory the subject won't be deepen here.

 ![alt_text](pics/I_2_3_BMR_Overview_CrossTables.PNG "BMR Overview - Cross Tables")

+Having it made so far the question arises, which of the models may performs best on the given data set respectively within the BMR object.
+Therefor the tab 'Best Model' provides the opportunity to get a first impression of the ranking of the competing learners.
+In case the performance is assessed based on only one measure a scatterplot containing the single learners plotted against the specific measure is showing up.
+A blue point marks the 'best' value of the belonging machine learning model.

 ### 3. Graphical Analysis of the competing Methods included in the Benachmark Study